cronn/cucumber-junit5-example/README.md

 # Cucumber with JUnit5

 This repository contains an example project that integrates [Cucumber](https://cucumber.io/) with [JUnit5](https://junit.org/junit5/).
 It is the same setup explained in the [blog post](https://www.blog.cronn.de/en/testing/2020/08/17/cucumber-junit5.html).
-In case you want to combine your examples/scenarios with [Selenium](https://www.selenium.dev/) check out [cucumber-junit5-selenium-example](https://github.com/cronn/cucumber-junit5-selenium-example).

 ## Quick Start